DevNsecure/fscs-daily-practice/README.md

-# fscs-daily-practice
+# 🌱 fscs-daily-practice

-> ⚡ This repo is my commitment to show up daily, no matter how small the progress.
+> 🚀 *This is my daily commitment to consistent growth — one line of code at a time.*

-**Daily Practice of Full Stack Development, UI/UX, and Cybersecurity — FSCS Plan Tracker**
+**Daily Practice of Full Stack Development, UI/UX, and Cybersecurity — FSCS Journey Tracker**

 ---

+## 👨‍💻 What's Inside?

-This repository documents my journey through the **FSCS Master Plan** — combining:
+This repo documents my journey through the **FSCS Master Plan**, combining:

-- Full Stack Development
+- 🌐 Full Stack Web Development
-- Cybersecurity (CEH v13)
+- 🔐 Cybersecurity (CEH v13)
-- UI/UX Design
+- 🎨 UI/UX Design
-- Freelancing & Digital Products
+- 🌍 Freelancing & Digital Product Building

 ---

-### 🎯 What This Repo Tracks:
+## 📦 What This Repo Tracks

-- Daily HTML/CSS/JavaScript practice files
+- HTML/CSS/JavaScript practice tasks
-- React projects and mini apps
+- React mini projects
-- Cybersecurity notes and tool logs
+- Cybersecurity tools and notes
-- GitHub green streak progress
+- GitHub green streak tracking
+- UI/UX design practice using Figma & Canva
 - Code from full stack projects
-- UI designs using Figma/Canva

 ---

-### 🚀 Long-Term Mission:
+## 🎯 Vision & Goals

-- Build a powerful full stack + cybersecurity profile
+- Build a modern full stack + cybersecurity skillset
-- Stand out from BCA, BTech, and even IIT students
-- Launch freelance services and earn globally
+- Stay consistent with daily hands-on coding
-- Prepare for top-tier job offers and internships
+- Prepare for top internships and freelance opportunities
-- Scale income to ₹1L+/month by 2026
-- Retire my parents early and build a tech legacy
+- Contribute to real-world projects and open source
-- Become a tech entrepreneur and future billionaire
+- Grow as a developer, designer, and ethical tech creator

 ---

-Let this repo be the proof of **discipline, growth, and unstoppable commitment**.
+> 💡 *Let this repo be a living proof of my discipline, curiosity, and unstoppable learning mindset.*